Simpronic/OneRotor_Enigma/README.md

 2) Press a key on the keyboard
 3) Press the cypher button
 4) To start a new cypher process click the new cypher button (differet from cypher)

+Into the repository are provided only the vhdl files